qgis/QGIS-Documentation/docs/training_manual/databases/spatialite.rst

 From here you can start an editing session and start adding data to your new database directly.

-We also learned about how to import data into a database using the DB Manager and you can use this same technique to import data into your new SpatiaLite DB.

 In Conclusion
 ----------------------------------------------------------------------